zold-io/wts.zold.io/README.md

     attribute set to `false`.
 The only valid attribute there will be `effective_rate`.
 Here is a live [example](https://wts.zold.io/rate.json).

+These entry points, just like the `/do-pay` explained above, are asynchronous.
+In each of them you should expect `200` response with the `X-Zold-Job` header inside.
+Using that job ID you can check the status of the job as explained above in `/job.json`.

+  * `GET /pull`: asks the server to pull your wallet from the network.

   * `GET /create`: creates a new wallet, assigns a new wallet ID to the user, leaving the keygap and private RSA key the same.
-    This is an asynchronous operation and you should expect `200` response with the `X-Zold-Job` header inside.

 Make sure you always use the `noredirect=1` query parameter.
 Without it you may get unpredictable response codes, like 302/303, and an HTML document